W504 Asbestos and Other Fibres

 Pre-requisite and Workplace Literacy and Numeracy (WPLN)

-Whilst there is no pre-requisite for this course, it is recommended that attendees are certified with the Fundamentals of Occupational Hygiene (W201) certification.
+Whilst there is no pre-requisite for this course, it is recommended that attendees are certified with the Basic Principles of Occupational Hygiene (W201) certification.
 Ideally, a WPLN Level 5 or equivalent IELTS 5-6 would be recommended to ensure quality comprehension of the subject matter.

 Click on 'Book Now' button below to proceed with your registration.
 Register at least 2 weeks prior to course commencement to secure your place.